 Will Graham was supposed to be holding a three-day Celebration last weekend in Georgia, but when COVID-19 put those plans on hold, the grandson of Billy Graham decided to share a brief message of hope virtually.

-So on Friday night, Will Graham spoke from the stage of the Billy Graham Training Center at The Cove, where he is the director.
+So on Friday, March 20, Will Graham spoke from the stage of the Billy Graham Training Center at The Cove, where he is the director.
 Some 18,000 people from 52 countries tuned in for the spontaneous livestream event that happened across various platforms.

 The message came at a time when so many are fearful as they practice social distancing, an encouraged approach to mitigating the spread of the new coronavirus.
 Many people expressed gratitude.

 “This is such a blessing to end a troubled week,” April Schools Cochrane posted during the Facebook stream.